zhimengXin/SCSM/README.md

 **3. Prepare Data and Weights**
 * Data Preparation
-  - We evaluate our models on two datasets for both FSOD and G-FSOD settings:
+  - We evaluate our models on two datasets:

     | Dataset | Size | GoogleDrive | BaiduYun | Note |
     |:---:|:---:|:---:|:---:|:---:|